yablochko8/color-finder-semantic-search/COOKBOOK.md

 ## Step 2 - Create a Table in the Database

-Even though you've just added the `extensions` schema, the `colors` table itself will live in the `public` schema.
+Even though you've just added the `extensions` schema to support vectors, the `colors` table itself will live in the `public` schema.

-I usually prefer to use the interface for something like this, but the Supabase interface doesn't let you specify vector size.
-This means you will need to do this with another SQL command.
+Supabase does have a UI for creating a new Table but it doesn't let you specify vector size, so you'll need to do this with another SQL command.

 For our color data we're going to need the following columns:

 - id (number is good for us here)
-- created_at (timestamp defaulting to now() - may be useful later if expanding the list)
+- created_at (timestamp defaulting to now - may be useful later if expanding the list)
 - name (unique string - we don't want duplicate names pointing at different colors)
 - hex (string)
 - is_good_name (boolean defaulting to false)
-- embedding_openai_1536 vector(1536)
+- embedding_openai_1536 (vector with 1536 dimensions)

 Here's the SQL: